yuutayamada/mykie-el/README.md

 ## Note

 From v0.2.0, quote is not needed anymore when you register keybinds.
-So if you are already using old mykie.el, please delete needless quotes before you use new mykie.el.
+So if you ware already using old mykie.el, please delete needless quotes before you use new mykie.el.
 Also condition's form was changed from v0.2.0.
 See Customizing section if you want to add specific condition.